-To achieve the desired uncertainty of 10^{-7} (and ultimately 10^{-8}) requires that many of the parameters of the experiment be measured to a higher accuracy.
-For example, the local gravity constant, the current in the coil, the voltage-time integral, the velocity of the coil, and the force balance all must be measured to less than 10^{-7} uncertainty.
-The use of the same apparatus to perform both parts of the experiment and a special magnetic field shape [5] means that, though, some of the apparatus parameters must remain stable over the duration of the experiment to better than 10^{-7} , the effect of many parameters enter the error analysis as the product of two errors.
-These parameters must be kept below approximately the square root of 10^{-7} , or about 3×10^{-4} .
-Parameters in this category include the alignment of the superconducting electro-magnet and the suspended coil to each other and to the local vertical.
+To achieve the desired relative uncertainty of $10^{-7}$ (and ultimately $10^{-8}$ ) requires that many of the parameters of the experiment be measured with an even lower uncertainty.
+For example, the local acceleration of gravity, the current in the coil during a balance, the voltage-time integral, and the velocity of the coil all must be measured to less than $10^{-7}$ relative uncertainty.
+The use of the same apparatus to perform both parts of the experiment and a special magnetic field shape [5] means that, though, some of the apparatus parameters must remain stable over the duration of the experiment to better than $10^{-7}$ , the propagated errors of many parameters appear only as products in the final analysis.
+It is therefore sufficient that the uncertainty of these parameters be kept below the square root of $10^{-7}$ , or about $3 \times 10^{-4}$ .
+Parameters in this category include the alignment of the superconducting magnet and the suspended coil to each other and to the local vertical.

 During the experiment, any misalignments of the magnet and coil will result in torques and horizontal forces on the suspended coil.
-These torques and forces will cause the coil to rotate and to shift in position as the current through the coil is reversed.
+These torques and forces will cause the coil to rotate and to displace horizontally as the current through the coil is reversed.
 If the coil is correctly aligned, the magnetic field will produce only a vertical force on the coil and no torques or horizontal forces.
-Thus, the apparatus can, in theory, be aligned by observing the shifts and rotations of the coil, and adjusting the alignment of the apparatus to minimize them.
+Thus, the apparatus can be aligned, in theory, by observing the horizontal displacements and rotations of the coil, and by adjusting the alignment of the apparatus to minimize them.

 This paper describes a computer program that simulates the magnetic field of the NIST watt-balance apparatus and calculates the torques and forces on the suspended coil that result from various misalignments.
-This work is a continuation of earlier calculations made by Wes Tew [6].
-The computer simulations aid in understanding the relation between the observed rotations and shifts and the apparatus misalignments.
+This work is a continuation of earlier calculations made by Tew et al. [6].
+The computer simulations aid in understanding the relation between the observed rotations and horizontal displacements and the apparatus misalignments.
 Of particular interest is the cause of observed rotations of the suspended coil about the vertical axis.
-The simulations show that this rotation results from an interaction of two or more alignment parameters.
+The simulations show that this rotation results from the interaction of two or more alignment parameters.
 The simulations also show that the horizontal and vertical torques are sensitive to the vertical gradient of the magnetic field.
-Although the field changes by less than 400 parts per million (ppm) over the range of interest for the experiment, it causes a change in the vertical torque of as much as 20 percent.
+Although the field changes by less than 400 parts per million (ppm) over the range of interest for the experiment, it causes a change in the vertical torque of as much as 20%.

 The next section describes the arrangement of the apparatus coils.
 Following sections describe the formulas used in the force computations of the program, the alignment parameters modeled, and the results of the simulation.
 The simulation results are compared with measurements taken on the apparatus.